DE41H/gitlore/README.md

 - Only one root chapter per series can be canon
 - A chapter can only be canon if its parent is also canon
 - At most one canon child per parent
+- A chapter must be fully generated (`status=done`) before it can be marked canon

 This makes the canonical story a single, clean path through the tree, while all the "what if?" chapters live alongside it.

 ### Spin-offs

-A **spin-off** is a full copy of a series — world, characters, genres, and the entire canon lineage — attributed to a new author.
-The new author can then continue writing from any point in the copied lineage.
-The original series records the spin-off relationship.
+A **spin-off** is a full copy of a series — world, characters, genres, and the entire canon lineage up to and including the branching chapter — attributed to a new author.
+The new author can then continue writing from there.
+The spin-off records both the source series and the exact chapter it branched from.
+All copied chapters are validated as fully generated before the spin-off is created.

 ### Semantic Search for Context